nyris/sdk-maui/README.md

 ```

 ### Text Match Search

 nyris offers a service that helps you to search offers by text, SKU, barcode, etc.

-you can use the text search service the same way as [image matching service](#match-your-first-image)
+You can use the text search service the same way as the [image matching service](#match-your-first-image):

 ```csharp
     nyris.TextSearch